 First, you will have a comprehensive assessment by a neurologist, a pain specialist, and/or a surgeon.
 Next, you may have spine imaging studies, including X-rays, 3 Tesla MRIs, and/or CT scans of your spine at our state-of-the-art imaging center.
 These studies will help physicians determine the source of your pain.
 We may conduct additional physiologic studies, including: nerve conduction studies, electromyogram, and/or evoked potentials.
 These studies will help us assess the functional status of your nerves, muscles, and spinal cord.

 Your doctor will discuss the results and will present your best treatment options.
-These options may include: medication to manage your pain, spinal injections (epideral blocks), surgery (vertebroplasty, discectomy, laminectomy, spinal fusion) or physical therapy and rehabilitation - traction, ultrasound therapy, nerve stimulation (TE NS).
+These options may include: medication to manage your pain, spinal injections (epideral blocks), minimally invasive interventional spine procedures, surgery (vertebroplasty, discectomy, laminectomy, spinal fusion) or physical therapy and rehabilitation - traction, ultrasound therapy, nerve stimulation (TE NS).
 We also offer alternative pain treatment, including: acupuncture and supervised exercise programs.